 So that everyone has something to share.

-Ready to start an employee advocacy program of your very own?
+Ready to start your own employee advocacy program?

 Want to cut to the chase and speak to someone instead?

 Senior Marketing Manager and Employee Advocacy Program Manager at DSMN8.
 Lewis specialises in content strategy, growing brand visibility and generating inbound leads.
 His background in Sales lends itself well to demand generation in the B2B niche.